wterroni/timeline/README.md

    - UseCase tests to validate business logic
    - DataSource tests to confirm data integrity

+8. **Accessibility Features**: Added comprehensive content descriptions for screen readers:
+   - Timeline components have descriptive labels
+   - Events include detailed information about dates and duration
+   - Navigation instructions for zoom and scroll functionality
+   - Proper semantic structure for assistive technologies

 ### What I Would Change

 If I had more time, I'd rethink the UI to deliver a more polished experience with better accessibility.